pegi3s/dockerfiles/utilities/README.md

 The list of utilities is presented below, please refer to [this manual](https://github.com/pegi3s/dockerfiles/blob/master/utilities/MANUAL.md) for detailed instructions and examples.

 - `batch_fasta_remove_line_breaks`: removes the line breaks of sequences in one or more FASTA files.
+- `batch_fasta_remove_stop_codons`: modifies the sequences in one or more FASTA files to remove the stop codons (TAA, TAG and TGA) at the end of sequences.
+Note that if the input files have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
+Otherwise, stop codons will be removed from each sequence line.
 - `count_dockerhub_pulls`: lists the number of pulls of each image for a given Docker Hub user.
 - `deinterleave_fastq`: deinterleaves a FASTQ file of paired reads into two FASTQ files.
 Optionally, the output files can be compressed using GZip.
 - `fasta_remove_line_breaks`: removes the line breaks of sequences in a FASTA file.
+- `fasta_remove_sequences_with_in_frame_stops_or_n`: removes the sequences containing N's or in-frame STOP codons (TAA, TAG and TGA) and writes the output into a new file.
+- `fasta_remove_stop_codons`: modifies the sequences in a FASTA file to remove the stop codons (TAA, TAG and TGA) at the end of sequences.
+Note that if the input file have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
+Otherwise, stop codons will be removed from each sequence line.
 - `fastq_to_fasta`: converts a FASTQ file into a FASTA file.
 - `rmlastline`: removes the last line of one or more files.
 Note that this command modifies the files passed as parameters.